rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

   <figcaption>Photo credit @brett_jordan on Unsplash</figcaption>
 </figure>

+### TL;DR

-(TL;DR: use two fonts that look "boring" and contrast either font weight or font category (serif vs sans) or both.
-Chose a readable font for your body copy and ensure your letter spacing, line height, and line length don't hinder readability.)
+Use two fonts that contrast either font weight, serifs, or both.
+Chose a "boring" and readable font for your body copy and ensure your letter spacing, line height, and line length don't hinder readability.

 ### Summary